mehmetakifalp/chrome-extension-find-similar-domains/README.md

-# Find Similar Domains - Chrome Extension - Dofo.com API
+# Find Similar Domain Names - Chrome Extension - Dofo.com API
 This chrome extension can find similar domains of active tab via Dofo.com

 To Do;